-If an earthquake occurs, the data from the regulators which are automatically shutoff will be sent to the supply control center by commercial telephone lines.
-For a large magnitude earthquake with short distance, a maximum of about one thousand regulator stations are expected to be shutoff, and even in such a case, all the data may be gathered within 20 minutes.
-Even the new SI sensor network for SUPREME is established, the SI sensor network with 331 new SI sensors for SIGNAL will continue to be in operation.
+If an earthquake occurs, the data from the regulators which are automatically shut off will be sent to the supply control center by commercial telephone lines.
+For a large magnitude earthquake with short distance, a maximum of about one thousand regulator stations are expected to be shut off, and even in such a case, all the data may be gathered within 20 minutes.
+Even after the new SI sensor network for SUPREME is established, the SI sensor network with 331 new SI sensors for SIGNAL will continue to be in operation.
 The seismic information (SI and PGA) from these instruments is much faster (within about 10 minutes) because the company's radio system is used for the collection of these data.

-Figure 7 depicts the planned communication network of SUPREME.
-The remote monitoring units in SUPREME employ the public telephone lines and they are used to monitor the pressure guages and gas leak detectors even in the ordinary time.
-Heavy traffic congestion is expected in the telecommunication lines, especially in case of large earthquakes.
-A newly developed remote monitoring system (Disaster Mitigation DCX) incorporates a function that enables it to assemble and transmit the alarms to reduce a number of dialings.
+The remote monitoring units in SUPREME employ the public telephone lines and they are used to monitor the pressure gauges and gas leak detectors even in ordinary time.
+Heavy traffic congestion is expected in the telecommunication lines in case of large earthquakes.
+A newly developed remote monitoring system (Disaster Mitigation DCX) incorporates a function that enables it to assemble and transmit the alarms to reduce a number of dialing.